-To help build, deploy, and manage Ionic apps throughout their lifecycle, we offer a commercial service for production apps called Ionic Appflow, which is separate from the open source Framework.
+To help build, deploy, and manage Ionic apps throughout their lifecycle, we offer a commercial service for production apps called Appflow, which is separate from the open source Framework.

 Appflow helps developers and teams compile native app builds and deploy live code updates to Ionic apps from a centralized dashboard.
 Optional paid upgrades are available for more advanced capabilities like publishing directly to app stores, workflow automation, single sign-on (SSO) and access to connected services and integrations.

 Appflow requires an Ionic Account and comes with a free “Hobby” plan for those interested in playing around with some of its features.

 Ionic Framework is actively developed and maintained full-time by a core team, and its ecosystem is guided by an international community of developers and contributors fueling its growth and adoption.
 Developers and companies small and large use Ionic to build and ship amazing apps that run everywhere.